Irtza/Keras_model_compression/README.md

 No, The above equation representing the relation of model size and minimum accuray does not hold.
 During my experiments I have found that accuracy has rised/equal even when the model size was reduced several x times .

-However, after plotting the accuracy against model size. it is observed that the accuracy decreases linearly as model size is reduced, as a general trend.
+However, after plotting the accuracy against model size. it is observed that the accuracy decreases as model size is reduced.

 ### Future Work and Improvements :
 Its also worth noting that in MNIST dataset the characters only appear in the center of the image, and convolution weights corresponding to the edges are blank/constant and likely to be highly redundant or noisy.
-Pruning these weight connections through the network is likely to effectively reduce model size. also due to the simplicity of the structure in MNIST.
+Pruning these weight connections through the network is likely to effectively reduce model size.

-I think its interesting to explore quantization in the conv layers as well.

 Ideas from Song Hans work in deep compression can be taken forward to establish a general framework for compression of deep-learning models in keras.